SalmanZach/Springy_Facebook_Rebound/README.md

 ## How to use

-   Create Springy Animator instance and you can initialize by one of it's two constructor
+   Create Springy Animator instance and you can initialize by one of it's two constructors.

      with Spring Config.